1960 United States presidential election in New Hampshire: Democratic primary

 Kennedy had flirted with the New Hampshire primary once before.
 In 1956 he had briefly considered running as a New England favorite son, with the aim of unifying the state's delegation behind Adlai Stevenson II.

 At the start of 1957, Kennedy staffer Ted Sorensen reached out to Bernard L. Boutin (mayor of Laconia, and New Hampshire's representative to the Democratic National Committee) and arranged a meeting between him and Kennedy.
 Kennedy informed Boutin that he was very seriously exploring a presidential campaign for 1960 and managed to secure his support.

 In the following years, money from the Kennedy campaign flowed into the state and Kennedy and his allies continued to visit the state.
-New Hampshire and a reputation as a state which rewarded campaigning efforts.
+New Hampshire had a reputation as a state which rewarded campaigning efforts.
 This meant that Kennedy's status as a native of a neighboring state would not, alone, give him much of an advantage.

 In 1958, Kennedy and several members of his family conducted visits to the state.
 His mother Rose spoke at several colleges and even attended a Concord Bar Mitzvah.
 His brother Ted gave a speech in rudimentary French to a French-speaking crowd in Suncook.
 His sisters Eunice, Jean, and Patricia also appeared in the state.

 Other potential candidates, such as Lyndon B. Johnson, Stuart Symington, and Hubert Humphrey also made exploratory visits to the state.
 However, Boutin had established a comprehensive support network for Kennedy in the state which proved strong enough to ward off these candidates.

 3 fringe candidates stepped forth to run in the primary.
 These were Lawrence Daly and country music singer Elton Britt, and ballpoint pen manufacturer Paul Fischer.
 Boutin managed to successfully challenge the validity of signatures on Daly and Britt's candidature petitions, quickly quashing their candidacies.
 Paul C. Fisher, who was running on radical tax reform, remained Kennedy's only challenger on the ballot.

 Ahead of the primary local Republicans attacked Kennedy, including Governor Wesley Powell, and the New Hampshire Union Leader ran fiercely negative coverage.
 Nevertheless, Kennedy won handily.